 We just couldn’t figure out the small, yellow and gray bird that stared out from a series of photos taken in southern Nova Scotia.
 We knew it was a warbler, but Beverly scoured the Internet and all of her birding guides without finding a match.
 I went back and looked through dozes of shots I had taken that day without any luck.

 Finally Beverly emailed the photo to a birding expert and friend in Maryland to ask for help.
-This was indeed a tricky one, he said, because the bird was almost certainly a juvenile who’d yet to come into its full colors and markings.
-Eventually we narrowed it down to a Mourning Warbler, but since many young warblers look a lot alike, we’re still not absolutely sure.
+Eventually we narrowed it down to a Common Yellowthroat, but since many young warblers look a lot alike, we’re still not absolutely sure.

 Beverly and I take somewhat different approaches to birding.
 She can spend an hour creeping through the woods, pausing to scan for birds camouflaged among the branches.
 I like to charge ahead to see what’s around the next corner.